 Once you’re ready for dinner, head to Carolina Smokehouse to enjoy pork, chicken and beef barbecue, all of which have been featured on the Food Network.
 Or try a juicy burger or sandwich before heading to the roof, which offers ocean views and doubles as a bar and music venue.

 Spend the evening playing games at the Carolina Beach Arcade and riding the amusement rides on the Boardwalk.
 On Thursdays from July through Labor Day, dance to free live music at the Boardwalk’s gazebo stage until seaside fireworks begin at 9 p.m.

 Kick-start your morning at Granny’s Country Kitchen, where the sausage gravy is made from scratch and coffee cups are never empty.
 Try the shrimp and grits while the kids choose from breakfast staples or special Mickey Mouse pancakes.

 Enjoy the afternoon aboard Sea Legs Pedal Pub, which uses your pedaling power during the 90-minute, family-friendly waterfront tour.
 If you’d rather skip the pedaling responsibilities, book a ride on one of Winner Party Boats’ narrated cruises, or head to the Gulf Stream on a fishing charter.
-Or, if you’d rather skip the cooking, there’s a seafood dinner waiting on shore.
+Or there’s a seafood dinner waiting on shore.

 Day 3: Explore local parks